-The firm added that the retained interim period cash to last balance sheet date of 30 June was $272 million as announced at the interim results, and retained interim period cash from 30 June to 1 November was a further $90 million.
+The firm added that the retained interim period cash to the last balance sheet date of 30 June was $272 million as announced in the interim results, and retained interim period cash from 30 June to 1 November was a further $90 million.

 In recent company-related news, Cairn’s wholly-owned subsidiary, Nautical Petroleum, in August entered into a binding, conditional farm-out agreement, concerning five Southern North Sea gas licences with Deltic Energy.

 The agreement will allow Cairn to acquire a 60 per cent interest in each of the P2428 (Cupertino Area) and P2567 (Cadence) licenses, along with a 70 per cent interest in the P2560, P2561, and P2562 licenses located between the Breagh and Tolmount gas fields.